-The international master program in Communication Systems is a 2-year (120 ECTS) education leading to the degree of Master of Science.
+The international masters programme in Communication Systems is a 2-year (120 ECTS) education leading to the degree of Master of Science.
 The program is taught entirely in English.
-The program is coordinated by the Communication Systems division at LiU and students will have access to a world-class research environment.
-LiU is located close to the Mjärdevi Science Park of Linköping and hosts many high-tech companies in the information technology and communications industry, including Ericsson and Saab.
+The programme is coordinated by the Communication Systems division at LiU and students will have access to a world-class research environment.
+LiU is located close to the Mjärdevi Science Park of Linköping that hosts many high-tech companies in the information technology and communications industry, including Ericsson and Saab.

-The program offers a range of courses with a solid theoretical nucleus in communication theory, and prepares the students for a continued career as engineers working in industry or as Ph.D. students.
-A project course is also offered where the students will learn working in teams, project management, and where students get opportunity to apply their knowledge in practice.
+The programme offers a range of courses with a solid theoretical nucleus in communication theory, and prepares the students for a continued career as engineers working in industry or as Ph.D. students.
+As the communication technology becomes an integral part of our society, there can be career opportunities in both the traditional communication companies and other industries that will integrate the technology into their products.
+The programme offers a project course where the students will learn working in teams, project management, and where students get opportunity to apply their knowledge in practice.

 During the first year, all courses are compulsory.
 During the fall of the second year, the students can choose from a number of elective courses from the general area of electrical and computer engineering, mathematics and physics.
-Most courses in the program are given by the Communication Systems, Information Coding, and Automatic Control divisions of the EE (ISY) department at LiU.
+Most courses in the programme are given by the divisions on Communication Systems, Information Coding, and Automatic Control of the department of Electrical Engineering (ISY) at LiU.

-The program is also offered as a commissioned education to companies, organizations, and authorities.
-At present, four of our students attend the program under a commissioned education contract.
+The Masters programme is also offered as a commissioned education to companies, organizations, and authorities.

 Admission/How to apply

 |Autumn, Year 1||Spring, Year 1||Autumn, Year 2||Spring, Year 2|